Friday, June 19, 2015

 Five minutes before the storm hit - hot and dry!

-Lawrie on the other hand doesn’t have to worry about hair conditioner.
-He’s got a nice smooth head
+Lawrie, on the other hand, doesn’t have to worry about hair conditioner.
+He has a nice, smooth head

 Three: Clean railings on the upper decks.
-On both sides of the house the railings are sparkling clean, or they would be sparkling if the sun was shining.
+The aluminum railings are sparkling clean, or they would be sparkling if the sun were shining.
 The thick cloud cover was grey and angry, so the railings were clean, not shiny.
 Still, it’s a positive.

-Wet and hiding with all the stuff we brought in from patios
+Sparky, wet and hiding with all the patio stuff

 Five: Less traffic.
 The island pretty much comes to a standstill.
 Most islanders use bicycles, motos or golf carts.
-During storms these are less than ideal as a form of transportation.
+During storms, these are less than ideal as transportation.

 Six: Kids get an extra day or two off school.
-When the storm hit on early Friday morning some kids were already in school, but a lot had stayed home.
-The windowless schools are designed for hot tropical days not tropical rain storms.
+When the storm hit early Friday morning, some kids were already in school, but a lot had stayed home.
+The windowless schools are designed for hot tropical days, not tropical rainstorms.

-Seven: The rain washes salt off of the electrical connections and wires – reducing electrical arching, and possibly increases the life of the electrical connections.
+Seven: The rain washes salt off of the electrical connections and wires – reducing electrical arching, and possibly increasing the life of the electrical connections.

 They can become quite stinky during the winter dry season.
-A pounding rainstorm supplies fresh water, and allows the excess to exit through the pump houses into the ocean.
-The wading birds - cranes, storks, egrets, herons and spoonbills - really appreciate the fresh water.
+A pounding rainstorm supplies fresh water and allows the excess to exit through the pump houses into the ocean.
+The wading birds - cranes, storks, egrets, herons and spoonbills - appreciate the fresh water.

 Nine: Island cars get a good washing up.